0r080r0/WorldTravel_Map/README.md

 # WorldTravel_Map

-"The greatest freedom is to walk alone in the wild." ~ Unknown
+"The greatest freedom is to walk alone in the wild." ~ Anonymous

 This is an interactive world map showing my travel destinations and hiking activities whilst on a gap year after graduation from my master's degree.